beacon-biosignals/StableHashTraits.jl/docs/templates/index_template.md

 2. The type that `transformer` dispatches on contains no abstract types: that is, for any contained array type or dict types, their eltypes are concrete and for any contained data type, its `fieldtypes` are concrete.
 3. The function you pass to `Transformer` is type stable

 When set to true, `hoist_type=true` hashes the type of the pre-transformed object, prior to looping over the contents of the post-transformed object: its fields (for a data type) or the elements (for an array or dict type).
-Once the contents of the object are being looped over, the hashing of each concrete-typed elements or fields are skipped.
+Once the contents of the object are being looped over, hashing the type of each concrete-typed element or field is skipped.
 For example, when hashing an `Array{Int}` the `Int` will only be hashed once, not once for every element.

 When `hoist_type=false` (the default for most functions) the type of the return value from `transformer` is hashed alongside the transformed value.
 This can be a lot slower, but ensures the that no unexpected hash collisions will occur.